A new secondary academy school in Yardley Wood, Birmingham with the Department of Education (DfE) that has created a further 1,150 school places.

 - New three storey secondary school in Yardley Wood

 - Compromising of a sports hall, two full-size football pitches and one FA standard 3G pitch

 - Creation of a further 1,150 school places in the region – 900 secondary school pupils and 250 sixth form students

-Our team in the Midlands are creating a brand new three storey secondary academy school in Yardley Wood, Birmingham, due to open in 2021, that will create a further 1,150 school places in the region.
+Our team in the Midlands have created a new three-storey secondary academy school in Yardley Wood, Birmingham, opening September 2021, which has created a further 1,150 school places in the region.

-The project is our first to be delivered under the Department of Education framework (DfE) for the Birmingham Diocesan Multi-Academy Trust and constructed under the Education & Skills Funding Agency High Value Contractors Framework.
+The project was the first to be delivered under the Department of Education framework (DfE) for the Birmingham Diocesan Multi-Academy Trust and constructed under the Education & Skills Funding Agency High Value Contractors Framework.

 Dan Doyle, operations director at Willmott Dixon said:

 "We’re so pleased to have worked with the Department for Education, the Trust and CPMG on the creation of this contemporary new school building.
 This school will not only meet local educational needs by increasing pupil places, but also enhance the surrounding area and create an outstanding school for Yardley Wood.